Quotes from student evaluations of the course and from email messages from students

 ``The course was very useful, although I

-would have been even more useful if I would have taken it
+think it would have been even more useful if I would have

 For whom is this course meant: The goal of this course is to teach beginning graduate students a variety of different aspects of doing research.
 This course is also helpful for preparing senior undergraduate students for a career in research.
 The target group therefore are beginning graduate students and senior undergraduate students from all departments.

 Course description: This 1-credit course consists of class sessions and practical exercises.
 The content of the course is aimed at helping students acquire the skills needed for a career in research.
 The class sessions cover topics such as the choice of a research topic, making a work plan and executing that plan effectively, what to do when you are stuck, how to write a publication and choose a journal for publication, how to write proposals, the ethics of research, the academic career versus a career in industry, time-management, and a variety of other topics.
 The course is open to students with very different backgrounds; this ensures a rich and diverse intellectual environment.